 If you have a slightly higher budget you may want to look up to the Eco-Drive watches by Citizen.
 Models like the Eco-Drive Navihawk with its Anti-Reflective mineral crystal, quality Japanese quartz movement, and a stylish analog display is one to consider.
 Unfortunately, this model uses mineral crystal rather than sapphire crystal which is more scratch-resistant, but it’s a minor complaint considering the quality features of this watch.

 The Navihawk radio-controlled timepiece features a 99-minute countdown timer and is able to display accurate time in 43 different cities on the small digital display embedded in the analog face.
 It also has Coordinated Universal Time display.

 If you are looking for the most bang for your buck in a wallet-friendly atomic watch, take a look at the Casio Men’s AQS800WD-1EV (check current price).

 It displays world time in 48 cities across 31 time zones, has 5 alarms and a countdown timer and is water-resistant to a depth of 100M (about 330 feet).
 Price-wise you really can’t find a quality atomic watch for less than this.

 Should I Buy An atomic watch?

 Atomic watches are a marvel of human ingenuity, to be sure.
 Without atomic clocks and the science that underlies them, global positioning systems and other technology that’s reliant on precise timings would be far less accurate, if not completely ineffectual.
 Does that mean you need your personal life ruled by one?

 The modern technological world runs on the atomic clock, but for most people, an atomic watch won’t make a difference in their lives.
 Not many day-to-day interactions hinge on millisecond precision.
 (If your boss is that strict, you should probably look for a new job.)

-What it comes down to is that owning an atomic watch is a matter of tastes.
+What it comes down to is that owning an atomic watch is a matter of taste.
 If you’re the type who must own the latest, most advanced technology, it doesn’t get much more advanced than an atomic watch.
 In time, all watches will be atomic, but until then, you’ll just have to decide how important those lost microseconds are to you.